hamishtodd1/CVR/README.md

 ## How do I set it up

 Right now there's not guarantee of stability, you'll need a bit of skillz.
 You'll need Windows, an Oculus Rift and webVR (I recommend this build https://drive.google.com/open?id=0BzudLt22BqGRRElMNmVqQjJWS2c - make sure to go to chrome://flags and enable webVR AND gamepad extensions).
-Run the server.py script inside coot then open index.html in your browser.
+Run server.py with python 2.7. and open index.html in your browser, you should know what to do next!

+## I have an issue

+If this happens and you'd like to report it, it'd be great if you could copy the text of the terminal if it looks like a python thing, or if not, then from the chromium console, which you can open with something like ctrl+shift+j.

+To make sure everything is ok from a hardware point of view, try this webpage - https://webvr.info/samples/XX-vr-controllers.html - you should be able to see your controllers, and if you can't then it's google for you, sorry!

+One common problem is that the controllers just don't appear.
+If this happens try restarting the browser once or twice.
+Hopefully will be fixed soon!

 ## Any plans for this to be compatible with other headsets?

 Yes!
 Actually it should work on the Vive already, just give me a poke on twitter (hamishtodd1) if it doesn't.
 I don't own any other position-tracked headsets, but if you work at Sony/Samsung/Lenovo/Acer/Dell/HP/wherever else, send me a headset and I should be able to get it working